jiwoncellmechanics/jiwoncellmechanics.github.io/index.md

 ---
 layout: home
-title: "Education"
+title: "Hi, I'm Jiwon."
 author_profile: true
 ---

-Hi, I'm Jiwon.
 I'm a mechanical engineer who experimentally investigates how forces shape living cells and tissues.
-A central theme of my work is how epithelial tissues or tumors are sculpted by collective cell migration in the context of a compliant extracellular matrix.
+A central theme of my work is how epithelial tissues or tumors are sculpted by collective cell migration in the context of a compliant extracellular matrix.<br>
-I aim to become a tenure-track faculty in mechanical engineering/biomedical engineering with a focus on the mechanobiology of cancer and women’s health.
+I aim to become a tenure-track faculty in mechanical engineering/biomedical engineering with a focus on the mechanobiology of cancer and women’s health.<br>
 Outside the lab, I love knitting, reading, and enjoying good seafood.
 If you're interested in connecting or collaborating, please feel free to reach out.
 I'd love to hear from you! 🙌🏻